RubenGres/blog/src/posts/ainerds.md

 For the past few weeks, the LLM community has been buzzing about [mergekit](https://github.com/arcee-ai/mergekit), a tool that enables the merging of large language models.
 However, [the academic paper that introduced this method](https://arxiv.org/abs/2306.01708) overlooked a crucial detail: there's another community that didn't wait for academic validation to start merging machine learning models.
 These pioneers were the Stable Diffusion hobbyists, particularly those congregating on [CivitAI](https://civitai.com/).

-## CivitAI: The Underground Model Laboratory
+## CivitAI: NSFW model dealer and creativity catalyst

 CivitAI serves as a model-sharing platform where users distribute their fine-tuned Stable Diffusion models.
 The site hosts models trained on specific artistic styles, photorealistic techniques, and various aesthetic preferences.
 What sets CivitAI apart is its permissive stance on Not Safe For Work (NSFW) content—a policy that has led to some unexpected technical breakthroughs.